sjmikler/karaoker/README.md

 > If you try to download age restricted youtube video, the download will fail.
 > To proceed, set INTERACTIVE_AUTHENTICATION=true, then you will be prompted to login (via pytube).

-Whatever you set as `const.FINAL_DIRECTORY` is ready to be used by UltraStar.
+Whatever you set as `FINAL_DIRECTORY` is ready to be used by UltraStar.

 Your existing songs will not be affected.
 Existing files will not be overriden.